dotnet/docs/docs/standard/attributes/writing-custom-attributes.md

   - "attribute classes, declaring" ms.assetid: 97216f69-bde8-49fd-ac40-f18c500ef5dc
 ---
-# Writing Custom Attributes
+# Write custom attributes

-To design your custom attributes, you don't need to learn many new concepts.
+To design custom attributes, you don't need to learn many new concepts.
 If you're familiar with object-oriented programming and know how to design classes, you already have most of the knowledge needed.
 Custom attributes are traditional classes that derive directly or indirectly from the <xref:System.Attribute?displayProperty=nameWithType> class.
 Just like traditional classes, custom attributes contain methods that store and retrieve data.

  The primary steps to properly design custom attribute classes are as follows: